joseaburt/http-utils/README.md

 ## UploadFileMethod

-`UploadFileMethod` is similar than `DownloadFileMethod`, both extends from the base class `ProgressiveFileMethod`.
+`UploadFileMethod` is similar than `DownloadFileMethod`, both extend from the base class `ProgressiveFileMethod`.
 So use it like the same.

 ### Similarities and Differences